dirkneuhaeuser/exercise-problems/own_ds/README.md

 Note: If you don't user lazy-propagation, but instead leave the operation where applied and when querying going from root to your queried nodes, then these operations need to be commutative (the order shall not matter).

+To apply lazy-propagation, and stop at an inner node, the update function needs to distributive relative to the query function.
+E.g. when applying the operation * with x, we don't need to recurse to the children, but instead just use their old intermediate values: query(a*x, b*x) = query(a, b) * x

 ## BIT or Fenwick-Tree
 Very good for point update and range queries (PURQ), operation needs to be inversable (sum).
 Can be used for orders, but often OST is better.